-The last three possibilities of doing national service do not include arms.
+The last three possibilities of doing national service do not include armed service.

-Conscripts have the possibility of volunteering as conscript allowing some influence on place, time and unit of conscription.
+Conscripts have the possibility of volunteering as a conscript, which will allow them some influence on place, time and unit of conscription.
+In 2019, volunteers accounted for 99.8 % of conscripts to the armed forces.